 When creating the rust-coreutils package, it was decided not to replace the coreutils package, but to allow them to work in parallel.
 Rust utility options are installed in /usr/lib/cargo/bin/ and activated by adding this directory to the PATH environment variable.
 Creating the rust-coreutils package made it difficult to download all build dependencies into the repository, including Rust and various smaller crate packages.

-When testing the assembly of large codebases, there were no big problems.
-When building Firefox and LLVM/Clang, python scripts and cmake are used, so replacing coreutils did not affect them.
-The build of the Linux kernel went relatively smoothly, with only two problems that surfaced: an error when using chown with a symbolic link, and the lack of the "-n" option in the ln utility.
+Testing the build of large codebases didn't present any major issues.
+Firefox and LLVM/Clang builds use Python scripts and CMake, so replacing coreutils didn't affect them.
+Kernel build Linux It went relatively smoothly, with only two issues popping up: an error message when using chown with a symbolic link and the lack of the "-n" option in the ln utility.

 Source: opennet.ru